WHChou/WHChou.github.io/docs/cv.md

 Current postdoctoral research focuses on integrating multi-omics data to elucidate mechanisms of immune aging and cancer progression at Washington University in St. Louis.
 Published research in high-impact journals including *PNAS* and *Biophysical Journal*, with findings presented at major conferences.

+A list of my publications can be found on [Google scholars](https://scholar.google.com/citations?user=AdbZkREAAAAJ&hl=en).

 ## **Education**

 **Ph.D.
 Biophysics**, The University of Chicago, Chicago, IL (2017 - 2023)